Skip to content

 }

 @protoIndex assigns the proto field number.
-It is currently required on every member that appears in a proto message — omitting it is a model error.
+It is currently required on every member that appears in a proto message — omitting it is a model error. @protoNumType selects integer wire types (sint/uint/fixed/sfixed).

-using Example.Hello;
+using Example.Weather;

 using Microsoft.AspNetCore.Server.Kestrel.Core;